seaweedfs/seaweedfs/README.md

 ## Installation guide for users who are not familiar with golang

-Step 1: install go on your machine and setup the environment by following the instructions ar:
+Step 1: install go on your machine and setup the environment by following the instructions at:

 https://golang.org/doc/install